flightaware/mongotcl/README.md

 MongoDB use of BSON at http://docs.mongodb.org/meta-driver/latest/legacy/bson/

-MongoTcl has a bson object and the bson creator is invoked to create bson objects, siilarly to iTcl objects
+MongoTcl has a bson object and the bson creator is invoked to create bson objects, simiarly to iTcl objects

 ```tcl
     ::mongo::bson create